Read the easy-read version.

 Rowan loves art but he hates wearing a shirt to protect his clothing - the feeling of the fabric against his skin causes him distress.
 We have agreed with his school that he can wear a loose-fitting apron instead.

-For example, a person with autism may find certain background sounds, which other people ignore or block out, unbearably loud or distracting.
+For example, an autistic person may find certain background sounds, which other people ignore or block out, unbearably loud or distracting.
 This can cause anxiety or even physical pain.

 People who are hypo-sensitive may not feel pain or extremes of temperature.
 Some may rock, spin or flap their hands to stimulate sensation, to help with balance and posture or to deal with stress.